danielbachhuber/dictator/README.md

 # Dictator

+**This project is no longer actively maintained.
+You might look at [boxuk/dictator](https://github.com/boxuk/dictator) as an alternative.**

 [![Build Status](https://travis-ci.org/danielbachhuber/dictator.png?branch=master)](https://travis-ci.org/danielbachhuber/dictator)

 Dictator controls the State of WordPress.
 Strongly influenced by [Salt](http://www.saltstack.com/), Dictator permits configuration attributes stored in YAML state files to be *imposed* upon WordPress.